opencontainers/wg-reference-types/docs/proposals/PROPOSAL_E.md

 {
   "schemaVersion": 2,
   "mediaType": "application/vnd.oci.artifact.manifest.v1+json",
-  "blobs": [
+  "artifactType": "example/icecream", // used in place of config mediaType "blobs": [
     // optional list, ordering is not enforced by the spec
     // but may be required for specific artifact types